 \paragraph{Preliminaries.} We start, in \Cref{sec:preliminaries}, by providing some preliminaries.
 In particular, we define the model of computing, we define the class of \emph{locally checkable} problems, and we formally define the round elimination framework.

-\paragraph{\boldmath A Fixed Point for $\Delta$-coloring.} In \Cref{sec:deltacoloring}, we prove an $\Omega(\log_\Delta n)$-round deterministic lower bound for the $\Delta$-coloring problem in the \LOCAL model.
-This result is already known from \cite{Brandt2016}.
+\paragraph{\boldmath A Fixed Point for $\Delta$-coloring.} In \Cref{sec:deltacoloring}, we prove an $\Omega(\log_\Delta n)$-round deterministic and $\Omega(\log_\Delta \log n)$-round randomized lower bound for the $\Delta$-coloring problem in the \LOCAL model.
+These results are already known from prior work \cite{chang16exponential,Brandt2016}.
 The novelty of our proof lies on the fact that we apply the round elimination technique directly to a more natural generalization of $\Delta$-coloring.
-The previous proof in \cite{Brandt2016} is also based on round elimination, however the relaxation of $\Delta$-coloring (which is called sinkless coloring) in the proof of \cite{Brandt2016} is more related to the sinkless orientation problem than to $\Delta$-coloring.
+The previous proofs are also based on round elimination, however the relaxation of $\Delta$-coloring (which is called sinkless coloring) in the proofs of \cite{chang16exponential,Brandt2016} is more related to the sinkless orientation problem than to $\Delta$-coloring.
 Note that the primary goal of \cite{Brandt2016} is to prove a lower bound for the sinkless orientation problem.
-While the proof of \cite{Brandt2016} also implies that $\Delta$-coloring requires $\Omega(\log_\Delta n)$ deterministic rounds, the proof does not reveal enough of the structure of $\Delta$-coloring to be used to prove the lower bounds for MIS or ruling sets.
+While the proof of \cite{Brandt2016} also implies that $\Delta$-coloring requires $\Omega(\log_\Delta \log n)$ randomized rounds, the proof does not reveal enough of the structure of $\Delta$-coloring to be used to prove the lower bounds for MIS or ruling sets.
 As already described in \Cref{sec:intro}, we define a relaxation of $\Delta$-coloring, which we prove to be a non-trivial fixed point under the round elimination framework.
 This proof can be seen as a special case of the more general proof that we will show afterwards.
 We also explain why a fixed point proof for the $\Delta$-coloring problem is helpful in proving lower bounds for problems that are \emph{much easier} than the $\Delta$-coloring problem.